Bug #1429

 Yes, the 174 seconds is with the new index.

-#3 Updated by ReimuHakurei about 7 years ago
+#3 Updated by ReimuHakurei over 7 years ago

 Oh, misread your question.